Dreira/analyse_marvel_characters/README.md

 # Analyse Marvel Characters

 This project fetches characters from the Marvel API and the number of comics they appear in.
-It uses Python to interact with the Marvel API and outputs the results.

 ## Prerequisites